Yushi-Hu/tifa/README.md

 ]
 ```

-The pre-generated TIFA v1.0 question and answers by GPT-3 are in `tifa_v1.0/tifa_v1.0_question_answers.json`.
+The GPT-3 pre-generated TIFA v1.0 question and answers are in `tifa_v1.0/tifa_v1.0_question_answers.json`.
 The question and answers are organized as follows:

 ```console